estcarisimo/jitterbug/README.md

 ## <a name="venv"></a> 1.1.
 Set up a virtual environment

-We highly recommend you to use a Python virtual environment to run these examples.
-In this repository, we also include a requirements.txt to install all python packages needed to run the examples.
+We highly recommend you to use a Python virtual environment to run Jitterbug.
+In this repository, we also include a ```requirements.txt``` to install all python packages needed to run Jitterbug and the examples.

 To install this virtual environment, you have to run the following commands.